0xBooper/BashScriptingUtility/HOWTOUSE.md

 ```

 # How to update:
-Delete all the files in the BashScriptingUtility directory, and clone this repository again by running `git clone https://github.com/0xBooper/BashScriptingUtility`.
+First, cd into the BashScriptingUtility.

+Second, remove everything by running `rm -rf *`

+Third, go back to the directory you want to install this new utility in, and run the command, `git clone https://github.com/0xBooper/BashScriptingUtility`

 Always make sure to check if there are any updates.